gonnaflick/Rust-Game-Server/README.md

 * [Instructions](#instructions)
 * [Sources](#sources)
 ## Warning
 This build still misses main features such as the ability to restart, shutdown, wipe and fullwipe the server.
 This features will be added over time, this is still a personal project in progress that I made to make server deployment easier with docker.
-As of now I'm keeping the SteamCMD included in this repository for easy access in case I have any problem with it, eventually once I check for bugs I'll create a separate repository just for both dockerfiles, so keep that in mind.
 ### Missing Main Features
 * Restart server script
 * Shutdown server script